Droogans/unmaintainable-code/README.md

 Unfortunately, these techniques can only be used in native C classes, not Java.

 #### L o n g   L i n e s

 Try to pack as much as possible into a single line.
 This saves the overhead of temporary variables, and makes source files shorter by eliminating new line characters and white space.
 Tip: remove all white space around operators.
 Good programmers can often hit the 255 character line length limit imposed by some editors.
-The bonus of long lines is that programmers who cannot read 6 point type must scroll to view them.
+The bonus of long lines is that programmers who cannot read 6 point types must scroll to view them.

 #### Exceptions